1jour1vin

 Wine rated (2016 guide) 16,5/20 (Very good wine)

-2011 marks another success for the vintage, which, while retaining its beautiful substance, manages to combine it with the refinement that was sometimes lacking.
+The 2011 vintage marks another success for this wine, which, while retaining its rich body, manages to combine it with the refinement that it sometimes lacked.

 About the estate: